A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Discussion

 Notably, if a secondary market were created for liquidity tokens, so long as the CPMM quotes a price of $2\sqrt{P}$ then, through a no-arbitrage argument, the prices would never vary from that level.
 To accomplish a meaningful, freely floating price, the CPMM would either need to vary the price of liquidity tokens internally or vary the fee rate being charged to swappers.
 In either case, so that no external oracles are required by the CPMM smart contract, these constructions need to be dependent on the number of outstanding liquidity tokens $L > 0$.
 Below we explore these two novel pricing frameworks.

 \paragraph{Variable minting/burning costs $V(P,L)$:} Following the mispricing identified in Example~\ref{ex:repricing}, introducing variable minting or burning values of the next (marginal) liquidity token $V(P,L) = 2v(L)\sqrt{P}$ for some strictly increasing function $v: \R_{++} \to \R_{++}$ of the outstanding liquidity tokens $L > 0$.
 To recreate such a structure, the CPMM structure needs to be updated.
 Specifically, taking $xy = \ell(L)$ -- generalizing $xy = L^2$ as taken for CPMMs at present -- for $\ell: \R_{++} \to \R_{++}$ twice continuously differentiable with $\ell'(L) > 0$ and $2\ell(L)\ell''(L) > \ell'(L)^2$ for every $L > 0$ results in the updated pricing $v(L) = \frac{\ell'(L)}{2\sqrt{\ell(L)}}$.
 Note that this updated pricing, generally, depends explicitly on the outstanding liquidity tokens $L$.
-For example, inspired by the classical quadratic approach to liquidity tokens, taking $\ell(L) = L^{2\alpha}$ for $\alpha > 1$ results in the updated pricing scheme with $v(L) = \alpha L^{\alpha-1}$.\footnote{A mathematical treatment of varying the price of liquidity tokens following $\ell(L) = L^{2\alpha}$ is presented in~\cite{feinstein2024generalized}.} With this updated pricing, the price of liquidity tokens will fluctuate as the total amount of market liquidity changes.
+For example, inspired by the classical quadratic approach to liquidity tokens, taking $\ell(L) = L^{2\alpha}$ for $\alpha > 1$ results in the updated pricing scheme with $v(L) = \alpha L^{\alpha-1}$.
+With this updated pricing, the price of liquidity tokens will fluctuate as the total amount of market liquidity changes.
 Akin to traditional derivatives markets, LPs can use the implied volatility (so that $V_0(P;\sigma) = 2v(L)\sqrt{P}$ to generalize the discussion of Section~\ref{sec:vol}) in order to evaluate the performance of their investment.
 However, since other CPMMs exist in the market, a savvy investor would never pay more than $2\sqrt{P}$ for this contract.
 Therefore, though in theory having fully variable pricing is possible, it would never succeed unless, and until, all CPMMs allow for variable pricing.